bvanPython97/Consulting/101821_Presentation.md

 Depression and Cognition
 ========================================================
 <ul>
-<li> Cognition is a reliable predictor of depression
+<li> Cognition is a reliable indicator of depression
     <ul>
     <li> Phillips et al., 2010
     </li>